Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/conductors-of-the-underground/_index.md

 boardgame: true

 title: "Conductors of the Underground"
-headerTitle: "Conductors of the Underground -- fix the transit mess in Hades' underworld"
+headerTitle: "Fix the transit mess in Hades' underworld"
 blurb: "Lala vlavla"

 customHeight: "small"